NBA Rumors: Bulls Could Get Paul George For LaVine, Markkanen & Young, ‘Fadeaway World’ Suggests

 “This package would give the Clippers a decent package for a star who underperformed when it matters most,” the site concluded.

 The aforementioned trade idea involving George is not the only one that could allow the Bulls to acquire a legitimate superstar in the offseason.
-During the playoffs, it was suggested that Chicago could make an offer for Philadelphia 76ers center Joel Embiid if it wants to fulfill its potential as a “fringe” playoff contender in the 2020-21 campaign.
+During the playoffs, it was suggested that Chicago could make an offer for Philadelphia 76ers center Joel Embiid if it wants to return to the playoffs in the 2020-21 campaign.